The Truncated Moment Problem for Unital Commutative R-Algebras: Applications

 In what follows, and for simplicity, we will specialize to the case $m=1$ in two variables, and show that the condition $M(\Omega _{1})\geq 0$ is sufficient for the existence of a subnormal completion.

-\begin{thm} (\cite[Theorem 5.1]{CLY}) \ Let $\Omega _{1}$ be a quadratic, commutative, initial set of positive weights, and assume $M(\Omega _{1})\geq 0$. \ Then there exists a quartic commutative extension $\hat{\Omega}_{3}$ of $\Omega _{1}$ such that $M(\hat{\Omega}_{3})$ is a flat extension of $M(\Omega _{1})$, and $M_{s}(\hat{\Omega}_{3})\geq 0$ and $M_{t}(\hat{\Omega}_{3})\geq 0$. \ As a consequence, $\Omega _{1}$ admits a subnormal completion $\mathbf{T}_{\hat{ \Omega}_{\infty }}$. \ (The family $\Omega _{1}$ is shown in Figure~\ref{initial}.) \end{thm}
+\begin{thm} (\cite[Theorem 5.1]{CLY}) \ Let $\Omega _{1}$ be a quadratic, commutative, initial set of positive weights, and assume $M(\Omega _{1})\geq 0$.
+Then there exists a quartic commutative extension $\hat{\Omega}_{3}$ of $\Omega _{1}$ such that $M(\hat{\Omega}_{3})$ is a flat extension of $M(\Omega _{1})$, and $M_{s}(\hat{\Omega}_{3})\geq 0$ and $M_{t}(\hat{\Omega}_{3})\geq 0$.
+As a consequence, $\Omega _{1}$ admits a subnormal completion $\mathbf{T}_{\hat{ \Omega}_{\infty }}$.
+(The family $\Omega _{1}$ is shown in Figure~\ref{initial}.) \end{thm}

-\psset{unit=1mm}
+\psset{unit=0.8mm}

-The proof of Theorem \ref{quartic} given in \cite{CLY} uses localizing matrices to identify entries of a proposed moment matrix extension of the initial moment matrix $M(\Omega_1)$. \ However, the SCP is a special version of the $[0,1]^2$--TMP, with the extra requirement that all moments must be positive, and the support of a representing measure must be in the unit square. \ Therefore, Theorem \ref{cmpttrnctmmnt} will again imply the existence of a representing measure once the positivity of the associated Riesz functional on nonnegative polynomials on the unit square can be verified. \ Moreover, with the aid of Theorem \ref{cmpttrnctmmnt}, Theorem \ref{quartic} admits a substantial generalization to the case of infinitely many weights located in any finite number of rows and columns, provided that the natural assumptions on the subnormality of the unilateral weighted shifts associated with those rows and columns are made. \ For instance, consider the case shown in Figure \ref{Figure 8} below, in which two rows (the first and the third) are infinite and generate subnormal unilateral weighted shifts $W^{(1)}$ and $W^{(3)}$. \ Since $B=\{1,s,t,s^2,st,t^2\}$ and the polynomial $1$ is in $B$ (observe also that we always have the moment $\gamma_{(0,0)}=1$) and $K$ is compact (being contained in the rectangle $\left[0,\sup_{\mathbf{k}} \alpha_{\mathbf{k}} \right] \times \left[0,\sup_{\mathbf{k}} \beta_{\mathbf{k}}\right]$), the existence of a solution to the SCP depends on the positivity of the appropriate localized matrices (to keep track of $K$) or, alternatively, on the associated linear functional being positive on the relevant initial collection of nonnegative polynomials.
+The proof of Theorem \ref{quartic} given in \cite{CLY} uses localizing matrices to identify entries of a proposed moment matrix extension of the initial moment matrix $M(\Omega_1)$.
+However, the SCP is a special version of the $[0,1]^2$--TMP, with the extra requirement that all moments must be positive, and the support of a representing measure must be in the unit square.
+Therefore, Theorem \ref{cmpttrnctmmnt} will again imply the existence of a representing measure once the positivity of the associated Riesz functional on nonnegative polynomials on the unit square can be verified.

-\psset{unit=1mm}
+Moreover, with the aid of Theorem \ref{cmpttrnctmmnt}, Theorem \ref{quartic} admits a substantial generalization to the case of infinitely many weights located in any finite number of rows and columns, provided that the natural assumptions on the subnormality of the unilateral weighted shifts associated with those rows and columns are made.
+For instance, consider the case shown in Figure \ref{Figure 8}, in which two rows (the first and the third) are infinite and generate subnormal unilateral weighted shifts $W^{(1)}$ and $W^{(3)}$.

+\psset{unit=0.85mm}